Timothy B. Schmit: Eagles

-In 1977, Schmit joined the Eagles after the tour in support of their fifth studio album Hotel California (1976), replacing Randy Meisner on bass guitar and backing vocals, as he had done in Poco, after Meisner quit.
-Although the Eagles are thought of as a quintessential California band, Schmit is the only member of the group who is actually a native of California.
+In 1977, Schmit joined Eagles after the tour in support of their fifth studio album Hotel California (1976), replacing Randy Meisner on bass guitar and backing vocals, as he had done in Poco, after Meisner quit.
+Although Eagles are thought of as a quintessential California band, Schmit is the only member of the group who is actually a native of California.

 On their sixth studio album, The Long Run (1979), Schmit co-wrote and sang lead vocals on the song "I Can't Tell You Why", which peaked at No. 8 on the Billboard Hot 100.
 The band later broke up in 1980 and reunited 14 years later, with Schmit singing the lead vocals on "Love Will Keep Us Alive" on their reunion live album Hell Freezes Over (1994).

-In 2007, the Eagles released their seventh studio album, Long Road Out of Eden.
-Schmit continued to be part of the Eagles lineup along with Don Henley, Glenn Frey, and Joe Walsh until Frey's death in 2016 and is in the current Eagles touring lineup featuring Vince Gill, and Frey's son Deacon.
+In 2007, Eagles released their seventh studio album, Long Road Out of Eden.
+Schmit continued to be part of Eagles lineup along with Don Henley, Glenn Frey, and Joe Walsh until Frey's death in 2016 and is in the current Eagles touring lineup featuring Vince Gill, and Frey's son Deacon.